Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model

-In case (a) and (b), we can see that the result of SDM with $N_s=2^{13}$ agrees fairly well with the solution of SCE~\eqref{eq.13}, and much improved when $N_s=2^{17}$.
+In case (a) and (b), we can see that the result of SDM with $N_s=2^{13}$ agrees fairly well with the solution of SCE~\eqref{eq.13}, and is much improved when $N_s=2^{17}$.
 However, case (c) is not so good as the previous two cases.
 Even $N_s=2^{17}$ is not good and we need $N_s=2^{21}$ for good agreement.
-This situation typically reveals the weak point of SDM.
-The initial size of the droplets are comparatively small and the coalescence hardly occurs.
+This situation reveals a typical weak point of SDM.
+The initial size of the droplets is comparatively small and coalescence hardly occurs.
 We can see that the thick solid line at $t=1200~\mathrm{s}$ is not so changed from the initial distribution.
 However, once a few big droplets are created, then the coalescence process is abruptly accelerated.
 Accordingly, for an accurate prediction, we have to resolve the right tail of the distribution at the time $t=1200~\mathrm{s}$.
-However, existence probability of super-droplets is very low for such region and sampling error occurs if the number of super-droplets $N_s$ is not sufficient.
-As a result, we need much more super-droplets for case (c) compared to that of (a) and (b).
-For the practical applications to cloud formation, this fact would not impose severe restrictions on SDM because the condensation/evaporation process dominates the growth of small droplets in such cases like (c).
+However, the existence probability of super-droplets is very low for this region and sampling error occurs if the number of super-droplets $N_s$ is not sufficient.
+As a result, we need many more super-droplets for the case (c) compared to that of (a) and (b).
+For practical applications to cloud formation, this fact would not impose severe restrictions on SDM because the condensation/evaporation process dominates the growth of small droplets in such cases like (c).

 Anyway, we have confirmed that SDM reproduces the solution of the SCE~\eqref{eq.13} if the number of super-droplets $N_s$ is sufficiently large.
 These results support the validity of our Monte Carlo scheme for the stochastic coalescence.